netw0rm/atlaskit/README.md

 ```
 npm run test/single/watch my-component
 ```
-###Saucelabs tests
+###Browserstack tests
-Saucelabs is a tool that lets you run your unit tests in a larger set of browsers running different versions.
+Browserstack is a tool that lets you run your unit tests in a larger set of browsers running different versions.

-To run the Saucelabs tests for a single component:
+To run the Browserstack tests for a single component:

 ```
-SAUCE_USERNAME=...
-SAUCE_ACCESS_KEY=... npm run test/single/saucelabs sean-button
+BROWSERSTACK_USERNAME=...
+BROWSERSTACK_KEY=... npm run test/single/browserstack ak-common
 ```
 ###Monkey tests
 Monkey tests are a technique where the user tests the application or system by providing random inputs and checking the behavior, or seeing whether the application or system crashes.
 We do this using [Gremlins.js](tools.md#markdown-header-gremlins).